-- 10. The Executive Manager Organisational Development (or nominee) will ensure: - a. meetings are conducted efficiently; - b. all members work in a holistic manner towards the success of the organisation; - c. the EDT maintains focused on and the aims in Clause 2.9.1. - 11.
+- 10. The Executive Manager Organisational Development (or nominee) will ensure: - a. meetings are conducted efficiently; - b. all members work in a holistic manner towards the success of the organisation; - c. the EDT maintains focused on the aims in Clause 2.9.1. - 11.
 Having regard to the role for which it is established, the Office EDT will: - a. review and monitor the operation of this Agreement; - b. consider, in consultation with employees, suggestions for ongoing improvements and ideas pertaining to developing the Agreement (both current and future); - c. consider reports and ideas generated by employee and employer representatives on a range of issues pertaining to the Agreement (both current and future); - d. provide a forum of information flow between the employer and employees; - e. make recommendations to the Executive Leadership Team through the Employer Representatives in relation to matters arising out of this Agreement; and - f. may assist in the resolution of any disputes arising out of the interpretation and operation of the current agreement (this shall not prevent any party having access to the South Australian Employment Tribunal for the purposes of conciliation and/or arbitration). - 12.
 The following items have been identified for discussion with the Office EDT during the operation of the Agreement: - a.
-Workforce composition. - b.
-The process for determining internal or external recruitment. - c.
-TOIL and flexible work arrangements. - d.
-Emergency Services and Defence Leave. - e.
-Application of Clause 4.8 Community Development and Fabrik Employees. - f.
-Application of Clause 4.14 Breastfeeding. - g.
-Application of Clause 5.12 Cultural Leave. - h.
-Salary and benefits in the context of the LG sector.
+Application of Clause 3.7 Employee Arrangement on Days of Severe, Extreme or Catastrophic Fire Danger - b.
+Application of Part 4 Flexible Work Arrangements - c.
+Application of Clause 5.12 Cultural Leave specifically as it pertains to Aboriginal and Torres Strait Islander peoples - d.
+Application of Clause 5.14 Emergency Services and Defence Leave - e.
+Workforce composition - f.
+Salary and benefits in the context of the LG sector - g.
+Pandemic arrangements - Consider the process to review the classification levels in the Libraries and Customer Service team.